sujit79/containerize-docker-templates/README.md

 # general

-Use templates to define and operationalize creating a docker application. samples for apache and tomcat.
+Use templates to define and operationalize creating a docker application.
+Templated Developement using the the way Docker Build works.